cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/API/profile/set-profile-metadata.md

 **Pin to IPFS**

-There're many different ways to upload/pin data on IPFS, we use Pinata here, check their doc for detailed usage.
+There're many different ways to upload/pin data to IPFS, we use Pinata here, check their doc for detailed usage.

 ```ts
 const pinJSONToIPFS = async (json: { [key: string]: any }) => {